maseDevelop/tank-level-control-project/README.md

 #### PID Process Control

+Operators select a setpoint, and the system will start a draining process (if tank level is greater than the current setpoint),

 https://github.com/user-attachments/assets/92e5e066-e661-4cb5-8761-784b87b94393

 https://github.com/user-attachments/assets/6e028a7b-2418-4db0-b50e-a401911d9988

 #### Manual Mode

+Manual mode is toggled by a selector

 https://github.com/user-attachments/assets/db26b21f-c519-4c97-b8b0-13b63a2f1546

 #### High and Low Alerts

+Alerts are split into warning and critical for both over and underflow

 https://github.com/user-attachments/assets/8ceb77a3-7681-4129-b950-6cb9edffc47d

 https://github.com/user-attachments/assets/a7749b0a-bcb6-4895-b231-c3dbdfb0b7c0

 #### Emergancy Stop

+Operators can can stop the process at any moment with an emergancy stop

 https://github.com/user-attachments/assets/8b1b5145-6224-44e8-9d32-1d0c06ea44b2